awsdocs/aws-iot-docs/developerguide/http.md

 # HTTP<a name="http"></a>

 Clients can publish messages by making requests to the REST API using the HTTP 1\.0 or 1\.1 protocols\.
-For the authentication and port mappings used by HTTP requests, see [Protocols, port mappings, and authentication](protocols.md#protocol-port-mapping)\.
+For the authentication and port mappings used by HTTP requests, see [Protocols, Port Mappings, and Authentication](protocols.md#protocol-port-mapping)\.

 ## HTTP URL<a name="httpurl"></a>